microsoft/fluentui/rfcs/convergence/root-as-slot.md

   root: getNativeElementProps(state.components.root, props),
 };
 ```

-> A possible good solution for this problem, instead of prop filtering with `getNativeElementProps` would be to add linting rules and conformance tests to ensure no custom properties are leaking into the DOM

 [1st rule of aria opt-out mechanism]: https://github.com/microsoft/fluentui/blob/master/rfcs/convergence/first-rule-of-aria.md#detailed-proposal
 [do not support as prop for slots that render native dom elements]: https://github.com/microsoft/fluentui/blob/master/rfcs/convergence/simplify-prop-merging.md#do-not-support-as-prop-for-slots-that-render-native-dom-elements